-If possible, the easiest way to track learning is to embed xAPI tracking into the experience itself so you can use data to improve content and monitor engagement.
+If possible, the easiest way to track learning is to embed xAPI tracking into the learning experience so you can use data to improve the content and monitor learner engagement.
 This method is ideal for materials you’ve created and any systems you control.

-For software you don't control, you may need to deploy a connector—an application that pulls data from the product providing the experience and sends it to a Learning Record Store (LRS).
-Services, such as Zapier, that connect to applications (e.g. Salesforce, Slack, Twitter, GitHub, Trello, etc.) to your LRS.
+When dealing with software you don't have control over, you'll need to deploy a data connector—an application that extracts data from the product providing the learning experience and sends it to a Learning Record Store (LRS).

-For example, we could track students swiping their ID cards as they enter the library to measure the relationship between student engagement and using the library to study.
-Most likely, there’s a strong connection between library entry and library use, which makes the data relevant for measuring engagement.
+For example, tracking students swiping their ID cards as they enter the library can provide insight into the relationship between student engagement and library usage.

-Learners can report their own learning experiences, which is useful for opportunities that may not be readily available or accessible to most learners.
+Learners can report their own learning experiences, which is helpful for training opportunities that may not be readily available or accessible to most learners.

-For instance, a company provides a bookmarklet that enables people to record websites they find helpful.
+For instance, a company provides an xAPI bookmarklet that lets people to record websites they find helpful.
 And some product providers offer apps that allow learners to record and share real-world experiences via photographs, audio recordings, or video.

-It’s important to consider learner motivation when using this approach, as some may want to maintain a personal history of professional development, while others want to share their experiences with others.
+It’s essential to consider learner motivation when using this approach, as some may want to maintain a personal history of professional development.
+In contrast, others want to share their experiences with others.

-And tools, such as a checklist application, allow observers to easily track real-world learning experience, assess job performance, and even rate learners on certain tasks and competencies.
+Using observation checklist applications, you can easily track real-world learning experiences, assess job performance, and rate learners on specific tasks and competencies.
 This practice ensures accurate data capture and facilitates targeted improvements.

 In our next post, we’ll show you how learning from data can help you identify blended learning activities.
 And sign up for Watershed Insights to receive L&D industry updates, helpful advice, and more!